 As you can tell, I certainly don’t have all the answers for this situation.
 But I do feel in a much better place about this situation and others that may be similar.

-One thing is for sure, I do not want to give a toxic-to-me-person any more power in my life or to rob me of one more minute of joy.
+One thing is for sure, I do not want to give a toxic person any more power in my life or to rob me of one more minute of joy or peace.